Log in

 Register

-Children age 8 and up are welcome if accompanied by an adult.
+8 and older if accompanied by an adult.
+Otherwise, 16 and older

 I started doing pottery in high school and instantly fell in love with it.
 I took as many ceramics classes in college as I could fit into a busy schedule.
 I can't resist the methodical but messy nature of making pottery, and I love being able to make beautiful but useful pieces.
 Since moving to Grant County, I've been so happy to find a ceramics studio with such an incredibly kind, welcoming community of artists.
 When I'm not playing with mud in the studio you can find me doing something (anything!) outdoors with my border collie, baking, and trying out any kind of arts and crafts.